Troyanovsky/vibe-coding-guide/en/Lesson_4_Prompt.md

 ### Plan Before Action

-Earlier, we've mentioned that planning before action is important and we talked about having a system design doc and a to-do list for your project.
+Earlier, we've mentioned that planning before action is important, and we talked about having a system design doc and a to-do list for your project.

-This applies to scoped changes too.
+This applies to scoped changes, too.
 Ask the AI for a plan before you ask it to write code.

 "Before writing any code, list the files that need to be created or modified, and the order of implementation."